ismail484/readable-react-redux-model/README.md

 # Project: readable-react-redux - [Mohamed Ismail]

 # Description
+  - A Web Contents and Comments Application using ReactJs, ReduxJs .
+  - Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users will also be able to edit and delete posts and comments.
+  - This content and comment structure is common across a large number of websites and applications.

   ### First open [MyReadable](http://localhost:3000/) to discover, how app works .
   -I use here `redux-model` to add posts .